-An agricultural employer fired an injured worker after he files an Employment Standards Act claim.
+An agricultural employer fired an injured worker after he filed an Employment Standards Act claim.
 The Ontario Labour Relations Board ordered the employer to pay $26,786.09 as reprisal damages, which included a confirmation that pain and suffering awards are now higher.

 Reco Cleaning Services subcontracted Gilmour Services, who then recruited workers to clean newly built condominium buildings.
 When Gilmour Services failed to pay the workers, fourteen of the workers filed Employment Standards Act claims, arguing that Reco Cleaning Services should be held liable for the unpaid wages.
 The Ministry of Labour found that the subcontractor, and not Reco Cleaning Services, was solely responsible for the wages.
 The victory was hollow for the workers as Gilmour Services did not have the financial capacity to pay.
 On the Application for Review, the Ontario Labour Relations Board agreed with the fourteen workers that Reco Cleaning Services was the true employer and imposed liability on it, the top contractor, rather than the subcontractor.